• Skip to content

 That’s when I found the Lady-Comp fertility monitor, which is a mini computer/alarm system that comes with an ultra-sensitive thermometer.
 This device learns your own body’s normal temperatures and does the analysis for you, letting you know which days you are fertile with easy-to-read displays (red light – fertile, yellow light – learning, green light – infertile).

 While this mini-computer is costly, fertility monitors are covered under Flex Spending and Health Savings Accounts.
-It’s very good to know for those who can either use it or lose it at the end of the year, or who want to plan for next year.
 It is also a one time purchase.
 One month of brand name birth control pills can cost an upward of $100.
 Thus, the monitor pays for itself within a few months!
 (I included this last sentence for those of you who have husbands who work in finance, like mine does.)

 Getting off hormonal birth control pills and tracking my natural cycles became an amazing experience for me, and this taught me a great deal about my own body.
 It was interesting to watch my temperatures change throughout the month, and to notice that all of a sudden, my husband smelled really, really good after a jog around the time of my ovulation (which is usually Day 17 or 18 for me, not Day 14 as some would lead you to believe)!

-Another benefit of the Fertility Awareness Method is that it can also be used to plan a pregnancy for when the time is right, and my baby boy, Dimitry, is evidence that it works pretty well for this!
+Another benefit of the Fertility Awareness Method is that it can also be used to plan a pregnancy for when the time is right, and my Dimitry is evidence that it works pretty well for this. 🙂

 Beyond Birth Control

-Choosing the right birth control option is a highly personal choice, and for some, the benefit of oral contraceptives outweighs the risks.
-This includes women with certain serious medical conditions for whom hormonal birth control is necessary.
-In such cases, supplementing with probiotics, magnesium, zinc, B vitamins and vitamin C is strongly recommended.
-Whether you continue to take birth control or decide to use an alternative, if you have experienced side effects, I highly recommend the new protocol-based book by my dear friend Dr. Jolene Brighten.
+Whether you continue to take birth control or decide to use an alternative, if you have experienced side effects, I highly recommend the protocol-based book by my dear friend Dr. Jolene Brighten.
 Beyond the Pill: A 30-Day Program to Balance Your Hormones, Reclaim Your Body, and Reverse the Dangerous Side Effects of the Birth Control Pill, will be a huge asset to you in gaining back your health.

 In 2015, I invited Jolene to my first ever Thyroid Mastermind, a “meeting of the minds” of some of the top experts in natural thyroid health, to share best practices and collaborate.
 Dr. Alan Christianson, Dr. Datis Kharrazian, and Dr. Brian Mowll were some of the attendees at this incredible event where The Thyroid Secret first became an idea.

-You see, a lot of us practitioners and researchers have a unique knowledge and experience, and it takes a lot of courage and time away from our families and businesses to share this knowledge with the world.
+You see, a lot of us practitioners and researchers have unique knowledge and experience, and it takes a lot of courage and time away from our families and businesses to share this knowledge with the world.
 I know I personally have at least seven books I could write on various health conditions due to patterns I’ve uncovered, but I’m still looking for the time to write them!
+(You can check out the ones that have made it to the page here.)

-In it, she shares her proven 30-day program designed to reverse the myriad of symptoms women experience every day—whether they choose to stay on the pill or not.
-The first book of its kind to target the birth control pill and the scientifically-proven symptoms associated with taking it, Beyond the Pill is an actionable plan for taking control, and will help readers:
+In it, she shares her 30-day program designed to reverse the myriad of symptoms women experience every day — whether they choose to stay on the pill or not.
+It will help readers:

 I hope this information helps you toward better hormonal health!